DonavonCai/TDraw/README.md

 # How to use
 Simply left click to draw a high signal, right click to draw a low signal.
 When you are done, File > Export as PDF and choose a directory and the program will save your diagram as a PNG file.

-# Documentation

-## Classes:

-### TDraw:

-This class launches the application, and is the primary class responsible for the layout of the page.
-It contains a menu bar and some buttons.
-It also contains a Scene 'diagram' which contains a number of DSignals which can be dynamically added and removed.

-### DSignal:

-The DSignal class holds all information necessary for an individual signal.
-This class contains handlers for mouse clicking, dragging, and releasing.

-## UML Diagram: